120feet/CryptoMe/README.md

 V1.1 : Released 20th May 2020
     Bug fix: resolved exception error thrown when no additional properties are added.

+UPDATE 08-09-2021 : We have come across an issue where the Google API for SHA256 is nto returnign a valid base64 encoded result.
+This means the returned hash is not valid.
+We will post an update as soon as Google get this fixed.

 120Feet | Digital Analytics Consultants | 120feet.com